eclipse-archived/codewind-docs/docs/_documentations/workingwithtemplates.md

 * Appsody Stacks to develop applications with sharable technology stacks.

 Use the **Template Source Manager** to perform the following actions:
-1. To add a new template source to the table, click **Add new**.
+1. To add a new template source to the table, click **Add New**.
 For more information, see [Adding your own template sources to Codewind](#adding-your-own-template-sources-to-codewind).
 2. To remove non-default template sources, click the trash icon.
 3. Toggle the **Enabled** slide to **On** so template source templates appear in the **Create Project** wizard.
     * Use template source templates to add style projects to Codewind.